Partnership Form of Business in Thailand

-It is obvious that registering a partnership is simpler and easier for the Thai nationals.
-It has less restriction too.
+It is obvious that registering a partnership is simpler and easier for Thai nationals.
+It has fewer restrictions too.
 But, in the case of foreigners, the process has strict restrictions and Foreign Business Act needs to be followed.

 It is necessary for the limited partnership to do registration and is seen as a legal entity.
 And, the unlimited partner can take the responsibility to function as a managing partner.
 Hence, if a partner with limited liability impedes with the business process, they will be considered as unlimited partners and their liability will also be unlimited.

 As per the Foreign Business Act, any foreigner who aspires to carry out a partnership deed is not allowed.
 But, if that foreigner is willing to invest more than half of the total investment cost or is ready to become a managing partner, the Foreign Business License may be applicable.
 Hence, in order to avoid the Foreign Business License, it is recommended that foreigners do not invest more than half of the overall investment or act as managing partner for the partnership.
 And, in case they are not functioning as a managing partner, then it is hardly possible that they will be able to protect their interest.